-PARTNERSHIPS WITH OUTSIDE AGENCIES: C-EB Schools will partner with outside agencies to provide academic, behavioral, cultural, personal, and social support services opportunities for our students and their families.
-C-EB Schools will make every effort to establish these opportunities on our school campuses at times that do not interrupt our academic day, to make participation in these support activities more accessible to our students.
+PARTNERSHIPS WITH OUTSIDE AGENCIES:

+C-EB Schools will partner with outside agencies to provide academic, behavioral, cultural, personal, and social support services opportunities for our students and their families.
+C-EB

+Schools will make every effort to establish these opportunities on our school campuses at times that do not interrupt our academic day, to make participation in these support activities more accessible to our students.
 Students will be granted an excused absence or tardy to any school activity, meeting, practice, etc. if they are participating in a support program.
-C-EB Schools will utilize "opt out" permission for participate in a specific support services activities, they must complete the Partnership Opt Out Form on file in all school offices.
+C-EB Schools will utilize "opt out" permission for participation in certain activities.
+If a legal parent/guardian does not want their child to participate in a specific support services activities, they must complete the Partnership Opt Out Form on file in all school offices.

-LINE OF AUTHORITY: All staff are expected to follow their Line of Authority for student and personnel issues.
+LINE OF AUTHORITY:

+All staff are expected to follow their Line of Authority for student and personnel issues.
 Staff that chooses not to follow the Line of Authority will be subject to verbal and/or written reprimands.
 Staff can obtain the most current Line of Authority chart for their area from their supervisor.